I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_feature.md

 ### Input Buffer
 <b>Irp-&gt;UserBuffer</b> points to a <a href="..\hidclass\ns-hidclass-_hid_xfer_packet.md">HID_XFER_PACKET</a> structure that the HID class driver uses to input the following members:

-Points to a requester-allocated output buffer that a HID minidriver uses to return a feature report.

-Specifies the size, in bytes, of the output buffer.

-Specifies a report ID associated with a top-level collection.

 ### Input Buffer Length
 The size of the <a href="..\hidclass\ns-hidclass-_hid_xfer_packet.md">HID_XFER_PACKET</a> structure.